abdulsamad/frontend-fun/README.md

 Use `pnpm dev` for the React app or `pnpm pages:dev` to build and run the Pages Functions locally.
 Deploy with `pnpm pages:deploy` after authenticating Wrangler.
 Create the Pages project once with `pnpm exec wrangler pages project create frontend-fun`, then set production secrets with `pnpm exec wrangler pages secret put DATABASE_URI`, `pnpm exec wrangler pages secret put DATABASE_NAME`, and `pnpm exec wrangler pages secret put KEEP_ALIVE_TOKEN`.

+For MongoDB Atlas, add `0.0.0.0/0` to Database &gt; Network Access, or use a private networking/egress solution.
+Cloudflare Workers TCP connections do not originate from a stable IP range that can be allowlisted.
+If using `0.0.0.0/0`, enforce a dedicated least-privilege database user, a strong password, and TLS.

 ### Screenshot

 ![Frontend fun screenshot](/readme/screenshot.png "Frontend fun screenshot")